 Full instructions are included in the recipe below, but here is a basic overview of what you’ll need to do, along with some important tidbits to help you make the most of this Simple Chicken and Gravy recipe:

-• Season the chicken.
-In a small bowl mix together all of the dry seasonings.
-Once combined separate about one tablespoon of the mixture out into a separate container: you’ll use that to season the gravy.
+- Season the chicken.
+In a small bowl, mix all of the dry seasonings.
+Once combined, separate about one tablespoon of the mixture into a separate container: you’ll use that to season the gravy.
 Lightly coat with a teaspoon of vegetable oil the chicken all over, then season it with the mixture you just made (still reserving that single tablespoon).
 Make sure the chicken is seasoned well all over.

-• Sear the chicken.
-Place a large skillet or saute pan over medium-high heat.
-Add two tablespoons of butter along with the remaining vegetable oil and stir them together to coat the surface of the pan.
-When the butter has completely melted and has started to bubble, add your chicken skin side down in a single layer.
+- Sear the chicken.
+Put a big frying pan or heat a sauté pan on the medium-high range.
+To the pan, add the two tablespoons of butter and the leftover vegetable oil and then mix them to cover the entire surface of the pan.
+When the butter has completely melted and has started to bubble, add your chicken, skin side down in a single layer.
 Don’t crowd the pan – go in batches if you need to.
 Sear until well-browned, for about 3-5 minutes, then flip and sear the other side.
 Once all of the chicken is seared, transfer it to a plate or bowl to rest while you build the roux for your Simple Chicken and Gravy.

-• Build the roux.
-Add the remaining butter to the pan and let it melt.
-Sprinkle in the flour and use a spatula or roux whisk to combine the flour and fat into a roux.
-Continue stirring until the roux has reached a light caramel color, about 5-7 minutes.
+- Build the roux.
+The initial step is to put the remaining butter in the pan and let it melt.
+Next, you have to sift the flour and, by the use of a spatula or a roux whisk, mix the flour and fat to make a roux.
+As soon as the roux attains a light caramel color, you can cease mixing it, which should require approximately 5-7 minutes.

-• Make the gravy.
-Next, begin whisking in the chicken broth one cup at a time.
-It will seem like the roux sucks up all of the liquid, but it’ll loosen noticeably as we add the final two cups.
+- Make the gravy.
+You need to proceed by whisking the chicken broth, starting with one cup.
+You might find it funny because it seems that the roux absorbs all of the liquid, however, it will become easier as we add the last two cups.
 Just make sure to whisk thoroughly until you see no lumps between each cup of liquid.

-• Simmer the Simple Chicken and Gravy.
+- Simmer the Simple Chicken and Gravy.
 Now, whisk the reserved seasoning blend into the gravy.
-Taste and adjust with more seasonings if you think you need it.
-Once you’re happy with the taste, add the seared chicken back to the pan.
-Cover with a lid and reduce the heat to medium-low.
-Let simmer, stirring occasionally, for 12-15 minutes, or until the chicken is completely cooked through.
-Dassit.
-Enjoy!
+If you think you need it, add more seasonings.
+After you have made the taste right, put the seared chicken back into the pan.
+Turn down the heat to medium-low and cover the pan with the lid.
+Let it simmer, stirring occasionally, for 12-15 minutes or until the chicken is fully cooked.
+That’s it.
+Savor it!

 Storage of Chicken and Gravy Recipe

-• Store in an air closed box and refrigerate for up to 3 days or freeze for up to 3 months.
+- Store in an airtight box and refrigerate for up to 3 days or freeze for up to 3 months.
 Leftovers do freeze well!

-• Always cook this recipe until it reaches at least 165 degrees with an internal meat oven.
+- Always cook this recipe until it reaches at least 165 degrees with an internal meat thermometer.

-• I shredded the chicken with two forks right in the pan, but if you are using a nonstick pan be sure to remove the chicken from the pan so you don’t by chance scratch your pot.
+- I simply shredded the chicken with two forks on the very pan, but if you’re using a nonstick pan, kindly take the chicken off the pan so you don’t unintentionally scratch your cooking vessel.

-• You could also use a hand mixer to shred the chicken if you remove it from the pan and put it in a big bowl.
+- Shredding the chicken with a hand mixer might be another alternative if you take it off the pan and put it in a big bowl.

 Recipe!